tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 plugins extend Pry by adding new commands that further enhance and extend the Pry experience.

-Finally, Pry's system of hooks allows plugins to register behavior at various points in Pry's life-cycle and cycle of reading and evaluating input and outputting the result of that evaluation.
-Some Pry plugins even add new commands **and** hook into Pry's system of hooks.
+Finally, Pry's system of **hooks** allow plugins to register behavior at various points in Pry's life-cycle and cycle of reading, evaluating, and printing input and output.
+Many Pry plugins add new commands **and** hook into Pry's system of hooks.

 Now that we've covered some background on what a Pry plugin is, let's see if we can find examples of these behaviors in plugins out there in the wild.